josuegomezt/solubility-calculations-with-ML-algorithms/README.md

   - Contains the implementation of the aqsolpred model and associated modules for solubility prediction.

 - **initial_benchmarking.ipynb**: Contains the initial benchmarking of the project, where 42 ML regressors and an MLP regressor are trained to compare their performance.
 Insights are proposed based on various sources.

-Project Organization
-.
-├── aqsolpred/                            : Directory for the aqsolpred model and its modules (Sorkun et al., iScience 24, 101961, January 22, 2021.
-DOI: 10.1016/j.isci.2020.101961)
-└── initial_benchmarking.ipynb            : Contains the initial benchmarking of the project, training 42 ML regressors and an MLP regressor to compare performance, and proposing insights based on different sources

 ![Copy of = NC](https://github.com/user-attachments/assets/4e1977c5-9b8b-41a3-ab6c-1036a47cc86d)